lee-anh/EXCEL/README.md

 # EXCEL
-This is my EXCEL summer research project code.
-It is coded in python and runs in Psychopy.
+This is my EXCEL Summer Research Project.
+It is coded in javascript with the jspsych library.